 Planning & Scheduling

 Many people dismiss planning and scheduling as dull and excessive activities.
-It often comes from some kind of negative experience, e.g. a person tried planning their week in Google calendar once, hated it, and gave up.
+It often comes from some kind of negative experience, e.g. a person tried planning their week in their free calendar planner once, hated it, and gave up.
 The argument often is that you spend too much time on it, and the plans never work out anyways.
 We strongly disagree!

 Planning is never a waste of time.
 Both short and long term planning is a strategic activity that can significantly improve and boost productivity.